Click the + by each question to see the answer.

 Q: Where are you located and what are your hours?

-A: The Southeastern Arizona Bird Observatory is an organization, not a destination.
-Our office is in Bisbee but our programs are conducted at a variety of private and public lands throughout southeastern Arizona and northern Mexico.
+A: As of November 2019, SABO’s headquarters is Ash Canyon Bird Sanctuary, but our walks, workshops, tours, and other activities are conducted on a variety of private and public lands around southeastern Arizona.
 Links to local birding sites can be found here.

 Q: Where does SABO’s funding come from?

-A: SABO is a 501 (c)(3) non-profit organization and depends on program fees, memberships and donations for funding.
+A: SABO is a 501 (c)(3) non-profit organization and depends on memberships, donations, and program fees for funding.
 Past activities have been conducted under contract with the National Park Service and others as well as grants, but at present, no grants, contracts, or endowments provide funding.

 Q: Is the border region safe for birders?